dotnet/fsharp/README.md

 # The F# Language, Library, and  Visual F# Tools Repository

-You are invited to help producing future releases of the F# language compiler, library, and tools.
+You are invited to help produce future releases of the F# language compiler, library, and tools.
 This repository enables development on Linux, macOS and Windows, along with some automated CI testing for these.

 * [About F#](http://fsharp.org)
 * [Testimonials](http://fsharp.org/testimonials)